bbrrck/bbrrck.github.io/_posts/2016-02-01-bezier-surface-matlab.markdown

     </video>
 </div>

-The following code is my attempt for a fast and compact Matlab implementation of Bézier surfaces using three-dimensional matrices.
+The following code is my attempt for a fast and compact Matlab implementation of Bézier surfaces using three-dimensional arrays.
 It runs in less than ones second for the [teapot](http://www.holmes3d.net/graphics/teapot/teapotrim.bpt) dataset with 32 cubic patches and 10 000 surface points per patch.
 The computation itself (4064 calls to the `casteljau` function) takes only &#8531; of a second.

-{% highlight matlab %}
+<pre><code>%% compute and display a Bézier surface
-% compute and display a Bézier surface samples = 100;
+samples = 100;
 dim     = 3;
 % teapot data from http://www.holmes3d.net/graphics/teapot/